-Name, Province and Country of Residence and Position(s) with the Company Principal Occupation, Business or Employment for Last Five Years Periods which Nominee has Served as a Director Number of Shares Owned (1) Sybil E Jen Lau (3) Singapore Director Sybil Lau has 25 years of experience in both public and private investments.
-Sybil is a Director and on the board of directors of the Dalio Family Office in Singapore, sits on the board of directors of SG Enable (an organization dedicated to enabling persons with disabilities under the Singapore Ministry of Social and Family (MSF)) where she is a member of the Finance & Development committee, and sits on an Advisory Panel for a Chinese hedge fund.
+Name, Province and Country of Residence and Position(s) with the Company Principal Occupation, Business or Employment for Last Five Years Periods which Nominee has Served as a Director Number of Shares Owned (1) Sybil E Jen Lau (3) Singapore Director Ms. Lau has 25 years of experience in both public and private investments.
+Sybil is a Director and on the Board of Directors of the Dalio Family Office in Singapore, sits on the Board of Directors of SG Enable (an organization dedicated to enabling persons with disabilities under the Singapore Ministry of Social and Family (MSF)) where she is a member of the Finance & Development committee, and sits on an Advisory Panel for a Singapore education/endowment fund.
 Earlier in her career, Sybil founded and operated a China focused global consulting firm in Guangzhou, was an investment manager at Credit Suisse, and a financial analyst at Goldman Sachs.
 Sybil holds a Bachelor's Degree from Simon Fraser University.
-August 3, 2022 to present 503,533 (10) %
+August 3, 2022 to present 548,265 (10) %